 The critical thing to recognise is that Kim provides key achievements that directly relate back to her UVP, demonstrating her expertise in a way that resonates with her target board(s).

 Take it to the Next Level

 To make this resonate much more with your target board(s), tailor or adapt your key achievements to the board you are applying to.

 This could be something as simple as tweaking the words you use (incorporating language used within the target organisation) or, it could be using different key achievements altogether.
 You usually don’t have to list ALL of your key achievements (for your board CV, focus on around four highly-relevant key achievements per professional role), so be quite selective with the ones you do include.

 How do you know which ones to include?
 Do your research!
 You should be closely reviewing the organisation as part of your due diligence, so start before you even apply and use the information you gain from it to inform how you prepare and position your application.

 I hope this helps you start to get a clearer picture of how your UVP influences other elements of your board search activities.
-I’d love to hear about your UVP and how your professional key achievements connect with it.
-Please feel free to share this in the comments below.

 Subscribe to Receive Articles, Resources, and Tools to Support Your Board Career.